SDS 387: Linear Models

 Tuesday, November 19

 Lecture 23: Random design.
 Minimax optimality of the OLS.
 Exact analysis under Gaussian design.
-Recommeded readings:
+Recommended readings: